 - Crossover Ship:

-- Cult Classic: For a series of minute long shorts that unceremoniously debuted one afternoon, the first phase of Villainous content quickly gained the show popularity that rivaled much of Cartoon Network's on-air programming, both in Latin America and the United States.
+- Cult Classic: For a series of mostly minute long shorts that unceremoniously debuted one afternoon, the first phase of Villainous content quickly gained the show popularity that rivaled much of Cartoon Network's on-air programming, both in Latin America and the United States.

 - Ensemble Dark Horse:

-- The muscular Black Hat is probably the most popular out of Black Hat's clones, because of his voice and personality.
+- The muscular Black Hat is the most popular out of Black Hat's clones, because of his voice and personality.

 - Another alternate version of Black Hat became popular very quickly: The heroic Black Hat, who appeared for two seconds as a Fandom Nod to a popular Alternate Universe Fic note .
 Some fans like to ship him with Black Hat, despite him only existing in Demencia's imagination.
+There's a whole AU about him and his respective organization too.

 - In regards to villains introduced in the shorts, Metauro and Mawrasite have gotten the most play in the fandom.
-The former for his tragic backstory and the latter for her interesting design and character.
+The former for his tragic backstory, and the latter for her interesting design and character.

 - Epileptic Trees: There is a popular fan theory that Demencia used to be a normal girl named Amelia ("Amy" for short) who got kidnapped and mutated by Black Hat and suffers from Stockholm Syndrome.
 The theory stems from some notes being shown in the background sometimes, some of which are signed as "Test Subject: Amelia" or "Love me BH, <3 Amy".